Rockville, Maryland: 18th century

-On September 6, 1776, the Maryland Constitutional Convention agreed to a proposal introduced by Thomas Sprigg Wootton wherein Frederick County, the largest and most populous county in Maryland, would be divided into three smaller units.
+On September 6, 1776, the Maryland Constitutional Convention agreed to a proposal introduced by Thomas Sprigg Wootton wherein Frederick County, the largest and most populous county in Maryland, would be divided into three smaller subdivisions.
 The southern portion of the county, of which Rockville was a part, was named Montgomery County.
 The most populous and prosperous urban center in this new county was George Town, but its location at the far southern edge rendered it worthless as a seat of local government.
-Rockville, a small, but centrally located and well-traveled town, was chosen as the seat of the county's government.
+Rockville, a small but centrally located and well-traveled town, was chosen as the seat.
 At the time, Rockville did not have a name; it was generally called Hungerford's Tavern, after the well-known tavern in it.
 After being named the county seat, the village was referred to by all as Montgomery Court House.
 The tavern served as the county courthouse, and it held its first such proceedings on May 20, 1777.

 In 1784, William Prather Williams, a local landowner, hired a surveyor to lay out much of the town.
 In his honor, many took to calling the town Williamsburg.
 In practice, however, Williamsburg and Montgomery Court House were used interchangeably.
-Rockville came to greater prominence when Montgomery county was created and later when George Town was ceded to the federal government to create the District of Columbia.
+Rockville came to greater prominence when Montgomery County was created and later when George Town was ceded to the federal government to create the District of Columbia.

 19th century

-It was first considered to officially name the town Wattsville, after the nearby Watts Branch, but the stream was later considered too small to give its name to the town.
-On July 16, 1803, when the area was officially entered into the county land records with the name "Rockville," derived from Rock Creek.
+A proposal to name the town Wattsville, after the nearby Watts Branch, failed because the stream was later considered too small to give its name to the town.
+On July 16, 1803, when the area was officially entered into the county land records with the name "Rockville", derived from Rock Creek.
 Nevertheless, the name Montgomery Court House continued to appear on maps and other documents through the 1820s.

 By petition of Rockville's citizens, the Maryland General Assembly incorporated the village on March 10, 1860.
 During the American Civil War, General George B. McClellan stayed at the Beall Dawson house in 1862.
 In addition, General J.E.B.
 Stuart and an army of 8,000 Confederate cavalrymen marched through and occupied Rockville on June 28, 1863, while on their way to Gettysburg and stayed at the Prettyman house.
-Jubal Anderson Early had also crossed through Maryland on his way to and from his attack on Washington.
+Jubal Anderson Early also crossed through Rockville on his way to and from his 1864 attack on Washington.

 In 1913, on the birthday of Jefferson Davis, the United Daughters of the Confederacy erected a statue near the Rockville courthouse dedicated to Confederate soldiers from Montgomery County.
-The monument was removed in 2017 as part of a wave of removals of Confederate monuments and memorials in response to the 2015 Charleston church shooting, and is now located in White's Ferry.
+The monument was removed in 2017 as part of a wave of removals of Confederate monuments and memorials in response to the 2015 Charleston church shooting; its base now stands by White's Ferry.